metaver5o/workshop-solidity/README.md

-# workshop-solidity
+# workshop solidity
-workshop for ethereum solidity
+learn the basics of solidity